drufball/yosai/_drafts/the-tree.md

 <br />

 # Resolve
-_The sudden prick of sweat that jumped to his arms and back as he spun towards the sound of every broken twig or wandering animal._
+_The prick of sweat that jumped to his arms and back as he spun towards the sound of every broken twig or wandering animal._

-_Bird's nervous energy bleeding into his mind as she began to circle the valley perimeter each day._
+_Bird's nervous energy bleeding into his mind as she circled the valley perimeter each day._

-_Looking to the ridge-line with trepidation each evening, fearing the spark of a campfire as Emiko's Revel came to an end and the nights grew cold._
+_Looking to the ridge-line with trepidation, fearing the spark of a campfire as Emiko's Revel ended and the nights grew cold._

 _A faint spark of hope, quickly tamped down, that they might pass the season without another encounter..._